openfisca/openfisca-doc/coding-the-legislation/writing_yaml_tests.md

 * if `set_input = set_input_dispatch_by_period`, the 12 month are set equal to input value.

 Is is possible to test a monthly output variable on a year using the class attribute `calculate_output` :
-* if `calculate_output = calculate_output`, the variable is computed for the 12 month and the results are added up.
+* if `calculate_output = calculate_output_add`, the variable is computed for the 12 month and the results are added up.

 ## Next steps